chrootlogin/silex-userprovider/README.md

 ### Doctrine ORM

-There is an extension which enables the use of Doctrine ORM instead of Doctrine DBAL: [Silex Simple Orm User Provider](https://github.com/chrootLogin/silex-simpleormuser)
+The provider uses the Doctrine Orm (Object-relational mapper) automatically, if the necessairy provider are found.

 Developer documentation
 -----------------------